mantis3de/game-export-pipeline-docs/docs/features/lod.md

 ---

-## Two independent settings

-LOD has two knobs that are easy to confuse — they're different things:
+## One setting: keep %

-- **Decimation — keep %** — how many triangles each LOD keeps (LOD1 50 % / LOD2 25 % / LOD3 10 %).
-This is the geometry reduction.
+You set **only** the decimation — how many triangles each LOD keeps (LOD1 50 % / LOD2 25 % / LOD3 10 %).
+The **switch @ screen %** (when each level takes over) is **derived automatically** from the keep %, so the chain is always valid and descending.
-- **Switch @ screen %** — at what on-screen size each level takes over (LOD1 50 % / LOD2 25 % / LOD3 10 %).
-This is the switching policy. **Values must descend** (the object gets smaller on screen as it recedes).

-There are no presets — you set both directly, defaulting to 50 / 25 / 10.
 The **Reference FOV** is the vertical field of view the switch percentages are authored against.

+!!! tip "Manual switch %"
+    Need precise control over the switching distances?
+Tick **Set manually (advanced)** under *Switch @ screen %* to edit LOD1/2/3 @ and Cull by hand.
+Otherwise the auto value is shown read-only (*Auto from keep %: 50 % / 25 % / 12 %*).

 ---

 ## Generating LODs

-1. Select a **clean** base mesh (LOD0).
+1. Select a base mesh (LOD0).
-2. Set the keep % and switch % and the **Levels** count (1–3).
+2. Set the keep % and the **Levels** count (1–3).
 3. Click **Generate LODs**.

-This creates `Name_LOD1`, `Name_LOD2`, … beside the base and writes a **switching policy** onto LOD0 (visible in the *APPLIED on '…'* line).
+This creates `Name_LOD1`, `Name_LOD2`, … beside the base and writes a **switching policy** onto LOD0.
 Re-running tops up the chain rather than clobbering it.

-Two decimation options refine the Collapse reduction:

-- **Preserve Symmetry** (with an X/Y/Z axis) keeps a symmetric asset symmetric through the reduction — leave off for asymmetric meshes.
-- **Triangulate LODs** emits clean triangles instead of n-gons, matching what engines triangulate to anyway.

-!!! warning "Fix the base first"
+LODs are **always triangulated** (engines triangulate anyway).

-    A base mesh with **errors** won't generate LODs — decimating a broken mesh just copies the defect into every level.
-Fix LOD0, or untick **Validate Base First** to force.
+The base is **always validated first** — a base mesh with errors won't generate LODs, since decimating a broken mesh just copies the defect into every level.
+Fix LOD0, then generate.

-**Apply / Refresh Policy** re-writes the policy onto selected chains *without* regenerating geometry — use it after changing the % or FOV.
+**Apply / Refresh Policy** (next to the switch values) re-writes the policy onto selected chains *without* regenerating geometry — use it after changing the keep % or FOV.
+Select the base or any of its LODs first.

 ---

-## Export LOD chains (Unity auto-LOD Group)

-**Export LOD Chains (FBX)** writes each base mesh **and its LODs as one grouped FBX**, with the meshes renamed to `Base_LOD0`, `Base_LOD1`, `Base_LOD2`… The export works on temporary duplicates — your scene meshes keep their working names (`Base`, `Base_LOD1`…) and are never modified.
-Select the base (or any of its LODs) and export, or run it on the whole scene.
-Set the **Export Folder** in the Output panel first.

-How each engine treats the result differs — the panel shows the right hint for your active engine:

-- **Unity** — recognises the `_LOD0/_LOD1/…` naming and **automatically creates a LOD Group** component on import.
-No manual setup.
-This is the happy path.
-- **Unreal** — **auto-generates** LODs itself (Static Mesh → *Number of LODs* + reduction), and does **not** auto-group from `_LOD` names (that needs an FBX *LODGroup* node, which Blender's exporter can't write).
-So you normally let Unreal build LODs.
-Use this export only when you want your **own authored** LODs: import the base, then in the **Static Mesh Editor** use **Import Mesh LOD** per level.
-- **Godot 4** — **auto-generates** LODs on import via meshoptimizer, so you normally **don't** ship manual LOD meshes.
-Exporting `_LODn` chains for Godot would import them as separate meshes; let Godot handle LODs instead.
+## Exporting LODs

+There is no separate LOD export button — the main **Export Selected** (Export box) handles LODs and groups them per engine automatically:

+- **Unity / Godot** — one FBX per asset with the LODs nested as `_LOD0/_LOD1/…`; Unity auto-creates the LOD Group on import.
+- **Unreal** — the base FBX (`SM_Asset.fbx`) plus a **separate file per level** (`SM_Asset_LOD1.fbx`, …).
+Import the base, then add each `_LOD#.fbx` as an LOD level.

+Select the asset (the base pulls in its LODs and collider) and click Export Selected. → [Engine Presets](../reference/engine-presets.md).

-So this feature is primarily for **Unity** (the only one of the three that does **not** auto-generate LODs).
-For Unreal/Godot it's optional — only when you want hand-made LODs instead of the engine's.
+Background: Unity is the only one of the three that does **not** auto-generate LODs from a mesh, so it needs the decimated meshes you provide.
+Unreal and Godot can auto-generate, so shipping your own LODs there is optional.
 Sources: [Unity LOD import](https://docs.unity3d.com/6000.1/Documentation/Manual/importing-lod-meshes.html), [Unreal static-mesh LODs](https://dev.epicgames.com/documentation/en-us/unreal-engine/importing-static-mesh-lods-using-fbx-in-unreal-engine), [Godot mesh LOD](https://docs.godotengine.org/en/stable/tutorials/3d/mesh_lod.html).

 ---